 Except when an Australian Accounting Standard permits or requires otherwise, comparative information is presented in respect of the previous periods for all amounts reported in the financial statements.
-Where required, comparative information has been reclassified to align with the current year.
+Where required, comparative information has been reclassified to achieve consistency in disclosure with the current year.